Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-The key to achieving a phase-battery using conventional superconductors is combining antisymmetric SOC (e.g., linear-in-momentum Rashba coupling) with a spin-splitting Zeeman field in the weak link.
+One way to achieve a phase-battery using conventional superconductors is combining antisymmetric SOC with a spin-splitting Zeeman field in the weak link.
 This breaks TRS and inversion symmetry which can result in a finite supercurrent even at zero phase difference~\cite{zazunov_prl_09, buzdin_prl_08}.
-Here "breaking inversion symmetry" is generally applied meaning it points to the fact that some particular operation on the spatial degrees of freedom in the system, such as a mirror, parity, or rotation operation (or combination thereof) does not leave the Hamiltonian of the weak link invariant.
-The precise mathematical description of which spatial symmetry that needs to be broken in order for the $\phi_0$ junction to appear is system-specific, depending \eg on the direction of the spin-splitting field~\cite{liu_prb_10, rasmussen_prb_16}.
+Here "breaking inversion symmetry" means that some particular operation on the spatial degrees of freedom in the system, such as a mirror, parity, or rotation operation (or combination thereof) does not leave the Hamiltonian of the weak link invariant.
+The precise description of which spatial symmetry that needs to be broken for the $\phi_0$ junction to appear is system-specific, depending \eg on the direction of the spin-splitting field~\cite{liu_prb_10, rasmussen_prb_16}.

-A microscopic explanation of the $\phi_0$-effect in JJs with quantum dots (QDs) was given in~\onlinecite{zazunov_prl_09, szombati_natphys_16} as follows.
-Consider a Cooper pair tunneling from the left to the right superconductor through a two-level, orbital, QD which has Rashba SOC and a suitably oriented Zeeman field.
-The Hamiltonian of the QD is~\cite{szombati_natphys_16}

-where $\mu$ is the chemical potential, $E_\text{orb}$ is the orbital energy, $\alpha$ parametrizes the SOC strength, $B$ is the Zeeman splitting, while $\tau_{0,x,y,z}$ and $\sigma_{0,x,y,z}$ are the identity and Pauli matrices acting on orbital and spin space, respectively.
+A microscopic explanation of the $\phi_0$-effect in JJs with quantum dots (QDs) was given in~\onlinecite{zazunov_prl_09, szombati_natphys_16}.
+The Hamiltonian of a two-level QD with SOC and spin-splitting is~\cite{szombati_natphys_16} $H_\text{QD} = (E_\text{orb}\tau_z - \mu\tau_0) \sigma_0 + B \tau_0\sigma_z +\alpha\tau_y\sigma z,$ where $\mu$ is the chemical potential, $E_\text{orb}$ is the orbital energy, $\alpha$ parametrizes the SOC strength, $B$ is the Zeeman splitting, while $\tau_{0,x,y,z}$ and $\sigma_{0,x,y,z}$ are the identity and Pauli matrices acting on orbital and spin space, respectively.
 Without SOC, $\alpha=0$ and the two orbitals do not mix.
 Transfer of electrons in the Cooper pair through the QD then takes place in one level at the time.
-Consider one electron tunneling via level 1 and the second via level 2: the corresponding tunneling coefficient or matrix element for such a process is $t_L^{(1)} t_R^{(1)} t_L^{(2)} t_R^{(2)},$ where $t_L^{(i)}$ are the hybridization amplitudes between level $i$ in the QD and the left lead and are assumed to be real.
+Consider one electron tunneling via level 1 and the second via level 2: the corresponding matrix element for such a process is $t_L^{(1)} t_R^{(1)} t_L^{(2)} t_R^{(2)},$ where $t_L^{(i)}$ are the hybridization amplitudes between level $i$ in the QD and the left lead and can be taken as real for $\phi=0$.
 Similarly, for $t_R{(i)}$.
 Therefore, the matrix element describing tunneling from right to left is exactly the same as left to right when $\phi=0$, hence no current flows.